 - 1/2 tsp salt

-- Preheat oven to 350F and grease a 9 inch tube pan with non-stick spray.
+- Preheat oven to 375F and grease a nine inch tube pan with non-stick spray.

-- Using an electric mixer fitted with the paddle attachment, cream the butter and both sugars until light and fluffy.
+- Using an electric mixer fitted with the paddle attachment, mix together the eggs, sugar and oil until light and fluffy.

-- Add the eggs and vanilla and beat until fully incorporated.
+- Add the vanilla and grated lemon rind.

-- Bake for 40-45 minutes, until a toothpick inserted in centre of cake comes out clean.
+- Pour batter into the prepared pan and bake for 35-40 minutes, or until a toothpick inserted in centre of cake comes out clean.